startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

      Given a binary tree, flatten it to a linked list in-place.
      Use right nodes when creating linked list.
      CAN DO THIS WITH O(1) SPACE LIKE SO:

+     So what this solution is basically doing is putting the right subtree next to the rightmost node on the left subtree and then making the left subtree the right subtree and then making the left one null.
+Neat!

+    class Solution:
+        # @param root, a tree node
+        # @return nothing, do it in place
+        def flatten(self, root):
+            if not root:
+                return

+            # using Morris Traversal of BT
+            node=root

+            while node:
+                if node.left:
+                    pre=node.left
+                    while pre.right:
+                        pre=pre.right
+                    pre.right=node.right
+                    node.right=node.left
+                    node.left=None
+                node=node.right